 The Cairns to Port Douglas road is fantastic

 As you drive from Cairns to Port Douglas, you’ll get to see one of Australia’s most scenic roads.
 Of course, you could go to Port Douglas as a day trip and still experience that road.
-But why going back to the city if you have time to stay in such a beautiful place?
+But why go back to the city if you have time to stay in such a beautiful place?

 In my opinion, Cairns is a small city that doesn’t have charms when compared to Port Douglas.

 Port Douglas is more special than Cairns